CALCRIM No. 1701. Burglary: Degrees (Pen. Code, § 460)

 within an inhabited house]/vessel/floating home/trailer coach/part of a

-inhabited if someone uses it as a dwelling, whether or not someone is
+if someone uses it as a dwelling, whether or not someone is inside at the

 [A (house/vessel/floating home/trailer coach/part of a building) is